codesqueak/rpimeetsaws/frontend/README.md

 cognitoUser.authenticateUser(authenticationDetails, {
     onSuccess: function (result) {
         var accessToken = result.getAccessToken().getJwtToken();
-        },
+        }
 ```

-The obtained JWT can be then used to identift the user to other AWS services, suhc as the API Gateway.
+The obtained JWT can be then used to identify the user to other AWS services, such as the API Gateway.

 ## API Access